SQA-Robo-Lab/Arduino-Car/readme.md

 It can be powered by any 12V power source - for mobility reasons, a 3 cell LiPo battery is used in our current set-up.
 It is also useful to connect the battery to a switch first, so the car isn't powered up directly on battery connection.

+For some simple examples with the hardware device above, refer to the [Sensor Playground](https://github.com/SQA-Robo-Lab/Sensor-Playground).

 ## Software

 The software in this repository has two purposes:
 * Demonstrate the capabilities of the Arduino Car.
 * Provide device libararies (where possible) for the car's capabilities (continuous components) that can later be included in the code generation process.

-### LineFollower

-The LineFollower libraries implement the interaction with the sensors (infrared, distance) and actuators (dc motors via motor controller) in order to make the car drive autonomously while following a black line on the ground and measure the distance to other cars or obstacles.

 ### CarCoordinator

 The CarCoordinator encapsulates the communication with other cars for coordinated behavior.
 Currently, it connects to an MQTT broker where it listens to "START" and "STOP" messages.
 Upon receiving a message, it instructs the LineFollower component to start or stop the car accordingly.

+### CarCoodrinatorLib [TODO]

+The CarCoodrinatorLib contains the functionality of the CarCoordinator, but using the custom I2C and MQTT libraries that were created for the MUML-based code generation.
+Currently, this is not working properly.

+### LineFollower

+The LineFollower implement the interaction with the sensors (infrared, distance) and actuators (dc motors via motor controller) in order to make the car drive autonomously while following a black line on the ground and measure the distance to other cars or obstacles.
+The LineFollower module also listens to I2C messages that tell the car to "START" or to "STOP".

+### LineFollowerLib

+The LineFollowerLib contains the functionality of the LineFollower module and abstracts it into libraries that allow easier reuse.
+At the moment, the I2C functionality is not included.

 ## Installation Example